Frequently asked questions

 - What base cost should I be using for the purpose of the capital gains tax indexation allowance?

-For the purpose of capital gains tax, the price of the Company's ordinary shares at 31 March 1982, adjusted for the capitalisation issue in November 1983 and the Scheme of Arrangement in September 2002, was 203p.
+For the purpose of capital gains tax, the price of the Company's Ordinary share at 31 March 1982, adjusted for the capitalisation issue in November 1983 and the Scheme of Arrangement in September 2002, was 203p.

-The appropriate value to be used as a base cost in respect of these shares, assuming you took up the 5 for 8 Rights Issue in full, is 229p.
+The appropriate value to be used as a base cost in respect of an Ordinary share, assuming you took up in full the 5 for 8 Rights Issue in February 2009, is 229p.